melhaj7/static-site-generator/README.md

 # Static Site Generator
-A static site generator takes raw content files (like Markdown and images) and turns them into a static website (a mix of HTML and CSS files).
+A static site generator that takes raw content files (like Markdown and images) and turns them into a static website (a mix of HTML and CSS files).